 Individualized Treatment Is Necessary to Recover

 Everyone has a different history and different ways for dealing with addiction.
-Everyone who goes to rehab has their own unique diagnosis that is different to everyone else.
+Everyone who goes to our Scottsdale drug rehab has their own unique diagnosis that is different to everyone else.
 Any program that doesn’t acknowledge this will have limited effectiveness.

 Effective addiction treatment is individualized per the needs of the patient.
 Quality treatment addresses multiple facets of one’s addiction, including any medical, psychological, or social issues.
 Effective treatment is also tailored to the individual’s age, ethnicity, gender, and culture.
 A customized treatment program will offer a combination of services to match the patient’s unique needs.
 For example, a patient with co-occurring disorders (an addiction and other mental health issues) may require a very specific therapeutic approach that may not be right for another patient.